FronkonGames/GameWork-Local-Data/README.md

   </a>
 </p>

 '**Local Data**' is a module of '**Game:Work**' dedicated to read and write local files asynchronously.

-It has these
-features:
+## Features 🎇

-🔀 Fully asynchronous read, load and cancel.<br>
+* Fully asynchronous read, load and cancel.<br>
-🧬 Integrity check using MD5, SHA-1, SHA-256 or SHA-512 algorithms.<br>
+* Integrity check using MD5, SHA-1, SHA-256 or SHA-512 algorithms.<br>
-🗜️ Compression / decompression using algorithms: GZip, Zip or Brotli.<br>
+* Compression / decompression using algorithms: GZip, Zip or Brotli.<br>
-🔒 Encryption / decryption using algorithms: AES, DES, RC2, DES or TripleDES.<br>
+* Encryption / decryption using algorithms: AES, DES, RC2, DES or TripleDES.<br>
-👌 Supports typical Unity data such as: Vector, Quaternion, Color, etc.
+* Supports typical Unity data such as: Vector, Quaternion, Color, etc.

 ## Requisites 🔧